 The right hand infinite product is interpreted to mean that, if $R_\lambda$, $\lambda=\lambda(c)$, is the last term which is of weight less than $c$ in $x$ and $k$, then

 this being true for $c=1,2,3,\dots$. \end{lemma}

 Observe that we never introduce new $x$ and $k$ during the collection process described below, so $f_1(n)=n=\binom{n}{1}$ and $f_2(n)=\binom{n}{2}$.

-\begin{proof} The proof of this result involves a collection process similar to that described in \cite{HallP}*{Theorem 3.1} but applied to $\prod_{i=1}^n xk^{n-i}$ and rather than $(xk)^n$.
-Given complex commutators $R$ and $S$, collection simply replaces $SR$ with $RS[S,R]$.
+\begin{proof} The proof of this result involves a collection process similar to that described in \cite{HallP}*{Theorem 3.1} but applied to the word $\prod_{i=1}^n xk^{n-i}$ rather than the word $(xk)^n$.
+Given complex commutators $R$ and $S$, collection replaces a subword $SR$ with $RS[S,R]$.
 The subtlety involves the {\it order} in which the commutators are collected.
-To minimize duplication, we refer the reader to Ph.~Hall's nicely written proof~\cite{HallP}*{Theorem 3.1}, and we focus on where our proof differs, namely the different ordering of commutators $R_i$.
+To minimize duplication, we refer the reader to Ph.~Hall's nicely written proof~\cite{HallP}*{Theorem 3.1}, and we focus on where our proof differs, namely the different starting word and different~labelling.

 At stage $i$ we collect the commutator $R_i$ to the left by repeatedly replacing $SR_i$ with $R_iS[S,R_i]$, starting with the leftmost instance of $R_i$, then the next one, etc. Together with the collecting process comes a labeling process: each $R_i$ as it arose during the collection process is assigned a label $\Lambda_i=(\lambda_1,\lambda_2,\dots, \lambda_{m_i})$ (each $\lambda_j$ is an integer between $1$ and $n$) in such a way that distinct $R_i$'s are assigned different labels.
 Recall that $m_i$ is the load of $R_i$, i.e. the sum of the number of $x$ and twice the number of $k$ appearing in $R_i$.